 4. Include a copy of your program's MOU and IFA with the Local Workforce Board(s) in the area(s) in which you provide service.
 In the event that the MOU or IFA are not complete, please discuss.
-See Attachment at the end of report
+SEE Attachment at of the report